primeroIMS/primero/doc/dev_install.md

 # Primero setup from scratch

+These instructions were followed using Ubuntu 14.04.
+It is assumed Ubuntu we are starting with Linux Ubuntu 14.04

-Assuming you are staring in the home directory: ~/
+Assuming you are starting in the home directory: ~/

-Install git if it iss not installed yet:
+Install git if it is not installed yet:
 ```
 sudo apt-get install git
 ```